top of page

 Longer term counselling can be helpful where perhaps you feel that historic issues or events are impacting the way you feel and behave in your life now, perhaps even many years later.
 It can also help develop your self awareness and gain insight into patterns of behaviour or emotions you are experiencing.
 It can be traumatic to revisit events from the past, so be reassured that the person-centred approach is to focus on what is happening for you right now.
 Healing doesn't require you to talk about the past and I will never push you to do so.
 Instead, I will be alongside you as you choose the direction to explore.

-I currently offer adults online counselling sessions, over telephone or Zoom which I find provides clients with flexibility and accessibility benefits.
+I currently offer adults counselling sessions.
+I offer in-person sessions at my therapy room in Hale.
+I also offer online sessions, which I find provides clients with flexibility and accessibility benefits.

 Sessions & Availability